iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> Horrible and doesn't work at all.
+I am guessing the app developer is Slow, like the apps name.
+Google should remove this from the store.
+It does not look to be supported or updated any longer.
+Worst app I have ever downloaded!<br> :date: __2021-04-09 15:32:54__

 > Statistics no longer working, back to political misrepresentation and hiding of details.<br> :date: __2021-04-03 15:00:45__

 > The app is not working, it has not checked for exposure since January 9th.
 I keep seeing where they are telling people to go to Device Care > Battery .....
 That does not exist on my phone, they must be giving instructions for an iPhone. \*\*\*\*\*\*\*\** Update still is showing January 9th as my last exposure check.
 This app has not worked since then.
 I guess that I may as well uninstall.<br> :date: __2021-03-25 21:14:28__